oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    [[ To be removed from the final specification ]]

    -latest

+   * Added section to provide actionable guidance to implementors on how to use this document.

+   -04

    * Corrected formatting issue that prevented history from showing correctly.